 As you can see, each breed has an average puppy count given as a range because other factors will determine which end of this spectrum she will lean towards.

 We’ve written a comprehensive article discussing what influences a puppy litter size but in short, here are the top factors coming to play besides the dog’s size:

 - Coefficient of Inbreeding — a high coefficient of inbreeding will significantly reduce the litter size

 - Age of the Dogs — the quality of the sperm declines with age as well as the female’s fertility

 - Health of the Dam — a weak female won’t be able to cope with a lot of puppies

 The puppy count of a given litter is difficult to predict and almost impossible to influence.
-Science has not yet found the tools in order to allow breeders to decide how many puppies should land on the next litter; and it’s a good thing.
+Science has not yet found the tools to allow breeders to decide how many puppies should land on the next litter; and it’s a good thing.

 Do I need a whelping kit?

 As soon as your vet confirmed your bitch’s pregnancy, you must prepare a comprehensive dog whelping kit.
-This sort of toolbox will allow you to assist and help your bitch towards the end of her pregnancy, during labour, delivery and while she’s nursing her whelps.
+This sort of toolbox will allow you to assist and help your bitch towards the end of her pregnancy, during labor, delivery and while she’s nursing her whelps.

-There are some ready-to-use whelpings kits available on Amazon and they are usually enough for most people.
+There are some ready-to-use whelping kits available on Amazon and they are usually enough for most people.
 Some experienced breeders prefer to assemble their own whelping kit, which usually includes round-tipped scissors, dental floss, forceps, a thermometer, ribbons and a lot more.
 We’ve got a full list available on our DIY whelping kit article.